 For exposures after 1960, if neutron dose information is not specifically available for those involved with final assembly and arming operations, photon exposure records, together with neutron-to-photon dose ratios can be used.
 The neutron-to-photon ratios can be derived from the experience at the Pantex Plant, where weapons assembly operations were conducted.
-Analysis of dose records for each Pantex worker with a positive neutron dose greater than 50 mrem for the period from 1993 to 2003 yields a geometric mean of 0.81 and GSD of 1.51.
-An upper 95th-percentile value of 1.6 should be used for the neutron-to-photon dose ratio (ORAUT 2006c).
+Analysis of dose records for each Pantex worker where neutron and photon doses were equal to or greater than 50 mrem for the period from 1994 to 2004 yields a geometric mean of 0.8 and GSD of 1.6.
+An upper 95th-percentile value of 1.7 should be used for the neutron-to-photon dose ratio (ORAUT 2007a) for neutron exposures from 1961.